 During 1996, sampling was initiated at test wells around the outer edges of an area in the south portion of the VYNPS site where septic sludge is spread.
-This sampling continued through 2013.
+This sampling continued through 2014.
 The test well locations are shown on Figure 4.1 and the results are summarized in Table 5.1 under the media category, Test Well (WT).
-In 2013, four samples were taken at each of the four locations and all were analyzed for gamma isotopic, gross beta and H-3 activity.
+In 2014, four samples were taken at each of the four locations and all were analyzed for gamma isotopic, gross beta and H-3 activity.

 Prior to the gross beta analysis, each sample was filtered through a 0.45 micron Gelman Tuffryn membrane filter.
-Gross beta activity was detected in all 16 samples collected with levels ranging from 3.9 to 17.0 pCi/kg.
-Potassium-40 (K-40) was also detected in five of the 16 samples.
+Gross beta activity was detected in all 16 samples collected with levels ranging from 4.7 to 20.9 pCi/kg.
 No other radionuclides were detected.